 Corbin in Whitley County, Kentucky — The American South (East South Central)

 Topics and series.
-This historical marker is listed in these topic lists: Charity & Public Work • Notable Events.
-In addition, it is included in the Civilian Conservation Corps (CCC) 🏞️, the Former U.S. Presidents: #32 Franklin D. Roosevelt, and the Kentucky Historical Society series lists.
-A significant historical year for this entry is 1933.
+This historical marker is listed in this topic list: Roads & Vehicles.
+In addition, it is included in the Kentucky Historical Society series list.
+A significant historical date for this entry is July 10, 1933.

 Location.
-36° 50.405′ N, 84° 20.374′ W. Marker is in Corbin, Kentucky, in Whitley County.
-Marker is at the intersection of Kentucky Route 90, on the right when traveling east on State Route 90.
+36° 50.413′ N, 84° 20.371′ W. Marker is in Corbin, Kentucky, in Whitley County.
+Marker is at the intersection of Kentucky Route 90, on the right when traveling south on State Route 90.
 Located at the entrance to Cumberland Falls Lodge.
 Touch for map.
 Marker is at or near this postal address: 7351 Highway 90, Corbin KY 40701, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within CCC at Cumberland Falls (here, next to this marker); Kiwanis Trail (a few steps from this marker); Cumberland Falls MoonBow (approx. ¼ mile away); 4-H Craft Center (approx. 3.1 miles away); McCreary County, 1912 (approx. 10.7 miles away); First Kentucky Oil Well / Martin Beaty (Beatty) (approx. 10.7 miles away); First White Men Here (approx. 11.6 miles away); "Aunt Julia" Marcum (approx. 12 miles away).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
+Civilian Conservation Corps (a few steps from CCC at Cumberland Falls (a few steps from this marker); Cumberland Falls MoonBow (approx. ¼ mile away); 4-H Craft Center (approx. 3.1 miles away); McCreary County, 1912 (approx. 10.7 miles away); First Kentucky Oil Well / Martin Beaty (Beatty) (approx. 10.7 miles away); First White Men Here (approx. 11.6 miles away); "Aunt Julia" Marcum (approx. 12 miles away).
 Touch for a list and map of all markers in Corbin.